Pilladian/similarity-detection-tool/typosquatting/Documentation.md

 ## Increase typos:

-Go into the main.py file and find the line with the following code: `typo_domains = generator.generate(target_domain, 1)` and change the typo "1" by the number of typos you want.
+Can be changed via the command input values.
 If you want as many typo-domain generations as possible set the value to -2.

 # Making sense of the functions: